A Vast and Humble Abode Working Group

 Now accepting applications and inquiries.
 Contact me to become part of this vibrant cohort.

-Includes a one-to-one hour individualized support with me monthly, weekly one hour sessions with peers, a buddy for accountability and tailoring your practice to your needs, and one audio guided practice per month.
+Includes the opening ceremony, BECOMING A PLACE, further described below; one one-to-one hour individualized support with me monthly, bi-weekly one hour sessions with peers to share research, work space, and discovery, a buddy for accountability and tailoring your practice to your needs, and one audio guided practice per month.
 Each of these works as a layer to build an organism that truly supports what you wish to create and experience in this container.

 Time commitment: 3-5 hours per week*

 scheduled to meet cohort members' availability.*

 Space commitment: space within or near your home environment for creative and/or body-based research; if applicable, studio space; if available, an outdoor space you'r'e comfortable exploring with the senses.

 Becoming a Place